open5e/open5e/source/monsters/tome-of-beasts/C/clockwork-huntsman.rst

 *Hit:* 6 (1d6 + 3) bludgeoning damage.

-**Net Cannon.** *Ranged Weapon Attack:* +4 to hit, range 5/15 ft., one target, size Large or smaller. *Hit:* the target is restrained.
+**Net Cannon.** *Ranged Weapon Attack:* +4 to hit, range 5/15 ft., one target, size Large or smaller. *Hit:* the target is :ref:`srd:restrained`.
 A mechanism within the clockwork huntsman’s chest can fire a net with a 20-foot trailing cable anchored within the huntsman’s chest.
 A creature can free itself (or another